bloomdata-com-my/datasets/README.md

 This repository is designed to facilitate collaboration with multiple parties by providing extracted and transformed datasets.

-All Parquet files are compressed using the ZSTD compression method.
+We also saved all the outputs in Parquet files, which are compressed using the ZSTD compression method.

 The original datasets can be found on [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).

+### Steps for Preparing Outputs
+The following steps were taken to prepare the outputs.
+Access to the codes can be requested by contacting cr.ooi@bloomdata.com.my.

+### 1. Reading All CSV Files, Filling Missing Values, and Storing in Database

-Below are examples showing the first 3 rows of each parquet file:
+Below are examples showing the first 3 rows of each table in the database:

-`customers.parquet`
+`customers table` or `customers.parquet`
 ```
 +---+----------------------------------+----------------------------------+--------------------------+-----------------------+----------------+
 |   | customer_id                      | customer_unique_id               | customer_zip_code_prefix | customer_city         | customer_state |